hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 * `and_statement` - (Optional) A logical rule statement used to combine other rule statements with AND logic.
 See [AND Statement](#and-statement) below for details.
 * `byte_match_statement` - (Optional) A rule statement that defines a string match search for AWS WAF to apply to web requests.
 See [Byte Match Statement](#byte-match-statement) below for details.
 * `geo_match_statement` - (Optional) A rule statement used to identify web requests based on country of origin.
 See [GEO Match Statement](#geo-match-statement) below for details.
+* `label_match_statement` - (Optional) A rule statement that defines a string match search against labels that have been added to the web request by rules that have already run in the web ACL.
+See [Label Match Statement](#label-match-statement) below for details.
 * `ip_set_reference_statement` - (Optional) A rule statement used to detect web requests coming from particular IP addresses or address ranges.
 See [IP Set Reference Statement](#ip-set-reference-statement) below for details.
 * `not_statement` - (Optional) A logical rule statement used to negate the results of another rule statement.
 See [NOT Statement](#not-statement) below for details.
 * `or_statement` - (Optional) A logical rule statement used to combine other rule statements with OR logic.
 See [OR Statement](#or-statement) below for details.